With the fitness app market getting more competitive, attracting new users and keeping them engaged has become quite challenging.

 Many of us could do with an extra incentive to get in shape.

-While many appreneurs use virtual medals and badges to motivate users, some are using actual rewards and even cash.
+While many appreneurs use virtual medals and badges to motivate users, some use actual rewards and cash.
 Now, that’s cool!

 Users can look out to track activities with mobile fitness apps and also rack up some real prizes.
-From donating to charity to paying users for working out, the fitness apps have some super-cool innovative ways to enrich exercise routines.
+From donating to charity to paying users for working out, the fitness apps have super-cool, innovative ways to enrich exercise routines.

 Some excellent examples include: